 Evan Deng

 Evan Deng (born December 7, 1999) is an Asian-American screenwriter, film director, and producer currently based in New York City.
-A former intern at Hivemind Entertainment and videographer for the Museum of the Moving Image, Deng is also the founder and director of Family Video Store,[1] a hybrid music video, marketing, and commercial production company based in New York City.
-Evan Deng is best known for working within the hyperpop scene, directing and producing for Gen-Z artists and musicians including INJI, Mei Semones, Alice Longyu Gao, Namasenda, 8485, Fish Narc, Sophie Cates, Ravenna Golden, Babebee, Dafna, Sebii, and more.
+A former intern at Hivemind Entertainment and videographer for the Museum of the Moving Image, Deng is also the founder and director of Family Video Store, a hybrid music video, marketing, and commercial production company based in New York City.
+Evan Deng is best known for working within the hyperpop genre, directing and producing for Gen-Z artists and musicians including INJI, Mei Semones, Alice Longyu Gao, Namasenda, 8485, Fish Narc, Sophie Cates, Ravenna Golden, Babebee, Dafna, SEBii, and more.

 -